zarthur/CSCC-Fundamentals-Android-Notes/projects/readme.md

 Project 3 should make use of topics covered during weeks seven though eleven.

-Modify your code from Project 2 so that the class representing tasks implements the appropriate interface allowing two tasks to be compared based first on their priority then on their name.
-If two tasks have different priorities, the task with the greater priority is greater than the other task.
-If two tasks have the same priority, then the task whose name would appear first alphabetically is "greater" than the other task.
+Modify your code from Project 2 so that the class representing tasks implements the appropriate interface allowing tasks to be sorted based first on their priority then on their name.
+If two tasks have different priorities, the task with the greater priority appears before the other task.
+If two tasks have the same priority, then the task whose name would appear first alphabetically appears before the other task.
 If two tasks have the same priority and their names are the same, then they are "equal" with regard to the comparison.